maria-reynoso/demo-version-checker/README.md

 - Monitor Addon Versions
     - Use version-checker to monitor the versions of critical add-ons running in the cluster.
-    - version-checker tracks images from registries like GCR, Docker Hub, or quay.io.
+    - Supports registries like GCR, Docker Hub, or quay.io.
-    - Version Checker exposes metrics for these add-ons, showing whether they are using the latest available versions as well as latest kubernetes version
+    - Exposes Prometheus metrics to show whether add-ons are using the latest available versions.
     - Alerts can be configured to notify you when an image is outdated.
 They can be set up via Slack, triggering a notification if an outdated add-on is detected before the next upgrade.
 - Integration with Prometheus & Grafana for Visibility:.
     - Use Prometheus to collect these metrics and Grafana to visualize addons versions.